 Grímner Ingólfur Hafnarfjörður Magnússon, to be precise, which isn’t so much a name as it is the sort of mythological, historical, and geographical mash-up you get when your father is a Distinguished Professor of Viking and Medieval Nordic Studies.

-Grim’s mother, who lovingly indulged her husband’s quirky ethnographic enthusiasms, had been perfectly willing to go along with the rather unorthodox naming scheme before Grim was born.
+You might think that a mother-to-be would balk if the father of her child started proposing baby names that you can’t even type on a standard English keyboard, but Grim’s mother lovingly indulged her husband’s ethnographic enthusiasms and had been perfectly willing to go along with the rather unorthodox naming scheme before Grim was born.
 But when Grímner Ingólfur Hafnarfjörður Magnússon arrived six weeks early and she held the tiny, four-pound newborn in her arms, it suddenly seemed like far too hefty a name to bestow on a such tiny creature.

 She feared that the next day’s newspaper might bear the headline…

-So she called him ‘Grim’ from the moment he was born.
-As if by pruning his name to a single syllable she would be lightening the load and increasing his chances of survival.
+…so she called him ‘Grim’ from the moment he was born.
+As if by pruning his name to a single syllable she would be lightening the load a bit and increasing his chances of survival.